tsipkens/bidias/README.md

 This distribution includes code snippets from the code provided with the work of [Buckley et al. (2017)][3_Buck], who used a Twomey-type approach to derive two-dimensional mass-mobility distributions.
 Much of the code from that work has been significantly modified in this distribution.

-The authors would also like to thank [@sgrauer](https://github.com/sgrauer) for consulting on small pieces of this code (such as the MART code and the `tools.textbar` function).
+The authors would also like to thank [@sgrauer](https://github.com/sgrauer) for consulting on small pieces of this code (such as the MART code and the `tools.textbar(...)` function).

-Information on the provided colormaps can be found in an associated README in the `cmap` folder.
+Information on the provided colormaps can be found in an associated README in the `cmap/` folder.

 #### References